Curlers will be required to sign a Waiver per ONCURL.

 Special Bonspiel Regulations

-Number of Games: Each team in the Regular Section is guaranteed a minimum of four games.
+Number of Games: Each team in the Regular Section is guaranteed a minimum of three games.
 Each team in the Seniors Section is guaranteed a minimum of three games.

 Length of Games: All games, including the finals, in both the Open and Senior Divisions shall be eight ends in length, using the five-rock free guard zone rules.